aws-samples/sample-saas-billling-agent/README.md

 # SaaS Billing Agent

+>DISCLAIMER: This code is provided as a sample for educational and testing purposes only.
+Users must perform their own security review and due diligence before deploying any code to production environments.
+The code provided represents a baseline implementation and may not address all security considerations for your specific environment.

 A multi-tenant SaaS billing agent built on **Amazon Bedrock AgentCore**.
 Tenants interact through a chat interface to query API usage, manage invoices, check entitlements, and get plan recommendations — all powered by Claude on Bedrock.

 ## Architecture